- Garden / Landscaping / Patio — 253

 by Guest on Jul 31, 2017

-If you are going to be putting in new tile floor in your home or you currently have tile floor in some areas of your home, then you’re probably thinking a lot about how you’re going to keep it clean.
+If you are going to be putting in a new tile floor in your home or you currently have a tile floor in some areas of your home, then you’re probably thinking a lot about how you’re going to keep it clean.
 Tile can be pretty tough to keep clean, especially when you have kids or animals running through your home.
-That’s why you should take the steps right now to learn how to keep it clean before you install new tile on your floor.
+That’s why you should take the steps right now to learn how to keep it clean before you install a new tile on your floor.
 Keep reading down below to learn more about how you can do just that and ensure your house is sparkling clean at all times!

 Use Doormats or Other Rugs to Keep Them Clean

 Of course, one of the best ways that you’re going to keep your new flooring clean is to use doormats and rugs throughout your home.
 These are going to pick up any extra dirt that’s thrown around or dust that may be on the floor.
 Then, you can easily clean them outside and get rid of that dirt.
-You should make sure that you put these doormats and rugs at heavy traffic areas of your home to ensure that it catches most of the dirt that comes through.
+You should make sure that you put these doormats and rugs in heavy traffic areas of your home to ensure that it catches most of the dirt that comes through.

 Be Sure to Always Use Coasters, No Matter What